Quick facts about Cape Verde:

 Fact 7: The only endemic mammal on the islands is the bat

-The only endemic mammal in Cabo Verde is the is the grey long-eared bat (Plecotus austriacus), a species of bat that is unique to the archipelago.
+The only endemic mammal in Cabo Verde is the grey long-eared bat (Plecotus austriacus), a species of bat that is unique to the archipelago.
 This bat is relatively small and nocturnal, feeding on insects.
 It inhabits various islands within the Cape Verde archipelago, particularly those with more natural or undisturbed habitats.

 Cape Verde’s bat is part of the island’s unique wildlife, although the archipelago is more known for its rich birdlife and marine species.
 The isolation of the islands and their diverse environments have led to the development of various endemic species, but the Cape Verdean bat is the sole mammalian representative among them.